 A Family and The Great War

 Robert Watchorn married Alma Jessica Simpson in Ohio in 1891.
 Alma spent her childhood in Circleville, Ohio, where she graduated from Everts High School in 1878, and went on to teach in Circleville and Columbus.
 The couple had two sons, Robert Jr., who died at only 13 months of age, and Emory Ewart, who was born in New York City in 1895.
-Emory Ewart graduated from Hollywood High School in Hollywood, CA in 1913.
+Ewart graduated from Hollywood High School in Hollywood, CA in 1914.

 The Italian Front in World War I witnessed incredible suffering.
 After three years of bloody trench warfare with Germany and Austria, Italy was on the verge of suing for peace.
 Italy’s allies, Great Britain, France, and the United States, rushed in reinforcements to bolster Italian morale.
 Included among these reinforcements was a contingent of several hundred American pilot trainees, under the command of then congressman, later New York mayor, Fiorello La Guardia.
-Although her army was not enjoying much success, Italy’s strategic aviation was widely regarded as being the best in the world in 1917.
+Although its army was not enjoying much success, Italy’s strategic aviation was widely regarded as being the best in the world in 1917.
 In particular, the tri-motor Caproni biplane bomber was highly respected.
 The United States, by comparison, had no military aviation and despite expending millions of dollars, not a single American-produced aircraft would see service in the war.
 What America did have was tens of thousands of eager volunteers, including twenty-one year-old Ewart Watchorn.

-After completing ground training at Berkeley, CA, he sailed aboard the SS Aquitania for Europe.
+After completing ground training at Berkeley, CA, he sailed aboard SS Aquitania for Europe.
 Before entraining for his final destination in Italy, he was able to enjoy a ten-day leave in Paris.
 In a letter later published in the Los Angeles Times, he wrote, “Paris is like the smile on the face of the badly wounded.”

 After months of flight training in Foggia, Lt.
 Watchorn received his gold Royal Italian Air Force wings in the summer of 1918 and was assigned to the 13th Aero Squadron.
 Based in Padua, Lt.
 Watchorn and his Italian comrades flew day and night bombing missions against Austrian airfields, railroad yards, and troop concentrations.
 On a night mission, Lt.
 Watchorn’s center engine was hit by anti-aircraft fire.
-He would receive a commendation for coolly executing a perfect emergency landing, saving his crew and the plane.
+He received a commendation for coolly executing a perfect emergency landing, saving his crew and the plane.
 The arduous flying conditions, open cockpits, and extreme cold took a toll on his health.
 Soon after Armistice Day, he contracted a severe case of pneumonia.
 He recovered, however, and returned to California in triumph.
 Two years later, a recurrence of his health problems developed into blood-poisoning.
 After a two month struggle, Ewart died at the age of 25 on July 10, 1921.
 Robert and Alma were devastated by the loss of their only surviving child and always felt that his death was a direct result of his service to his country.

 Memorial for a Fallen Son